How to bid for a property, and what will happen once you have bid

 What can I bid for?

 You need to be on our housing register to be able to bid for available properties.
 You'll only be able to bid on properties that match your requirements.
 For example, some housing is only available to those over 60.
-You will not be able to bid for a bungalow if you are aged under 60, and have no proven medical need for ground floor accommodation.
+You won't be able to bid for a bungalow if you're aged under 60, and have no proven medical need for ground floor accommodation.

 All available properties will appear on our online system.